jimflynn/kuwa-tcup/Distributor/README.md

 Typically, you would want to run the payer.js program once per day as a batch job (e.g., via crontab).
 To execute payer.js from the command line, run:

     node payer.js

+The user-facing interface for this module is stored in the basic_income_client subfolder.